My Workshop - The Barn

 In 1909, Ticknor was relocated and sold the home to George Wilson for $3,000.
 Wilson was a stockman, farmer and gin operator, a member of one of Collin County’s most influential pioneer families.

 Then, in 1913, P.R.
 Westmoreland purchased the home for $2,500 cash and a $1,500 note.
 Westmoreland was a groceryman.
 He and his wife Emma lived in the home alone until 1925 when they razed it to build a new two-story brick home in its place.
 This is the house that stands today.
 It’s believed that Westmoreland used the Barn to store his horses and grocery supplies, as he came to own two grocery stores on the McKinney Square.
 It’s also believed that one of his stores is where Mellow Mushroom is located today.
 The Westmorelands lived in the house into the 1960s, where they celebrated their 60th wedding anniversary.

-Our “Barn Experience” Tours are extremely popular.
-People come from all over to enjoy the barn, hear about its historic roots, see some of my work-in-progress, my gallery of finished pieces, the cool tools I get to use, and simply to feel the uniquely vibrant setting.
+The Barn will be open for annual Art events like MAST.
+We'll also have Barn Openings throughout the year to share the barn and its historic roots, my work-in-progress, gallery of finished pieces, the cool tools I get to use, and simply to feel the uniquely vibrant setting.